siusunhub/LiveMonitorPreview/README.md

 Instead of using extra hardware like an HDMI splitter, preview monitor, or capture device, LiveMonitorPreview gives you a simple software preview.

-## Usage

-1. Start LiveMonitorPreview.
-2. Choose the desktop screen to monitor.
-3. Keep the small preview window open on your main screen.
-4. Check the preview to confirm what is currently shown on the external display.

 ## Use Cases

 - Live events